 SR 44 parallels Florida's Turnpike east through Wildwood to Lake Okahumpka and southern areas of The Villages.
 Entering Lake County, approaches the county seat of Leesburg along Main Street before shifting south along an arterial bypass (South Street) to U.S. 27 (14th Street).
 Dixie Avenue extends the route 2.2 miles east to U.S. 441 (North Boulevard), where SR 44 ends.

 Construction starting in 2020 will replace the Whitehair Bridge with a new fixed high level span, and rebuild the two-lane bridge approaches south of the current alignment.
 Additional work includes access changes to Ed Stone Park, Old New York Avenue and Pier 44 Marina.
-Letting for the $27.2 million project is scheduled for May 20, 2020.
+Letting for the $27.2 million project is scheduled to start in July 2020.
+Completion is anticipated for Fall 2023.

 A short distance into Volusia County, SR 44 enters the county seat of DeLand, taking New York Avenue to Downtown.
 New York Avenue leads the route east by Lake Winnemissett to a mid-2000s realignment to Interstate 4.
 Eastward from there, SR 44 is a four-lane divided highway to I-95 and New Smyrna Beach.